emm-sam/NHANES-POWERBI-ANALYTICS/README.md

     - line y-axis as average of adult normal distribution for height
     - legend are height bins

+becuase normal distribution is hard coded - does not change with filters

 ### Graph 4
 SCREENSHOT
 Calculated the Z-score = (value - mean) / standard deviation